DQL Definition¶

 time-expr¶

-DataFlux data characteristics all have time attributes, so the expression of time is represented by a separate clause:
+DataFlux data characteristics have time attributes, so the time expression is represented by a separate clause:

 time-expr